SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-07-31-reverse-etl.markdown

 featured: false
 hidden: true
 ---

+Before we dive deep into the subject, let's clarify *operational analytics* briefly.
+Operational analytics is a subset of data analytics that aims to improve business operations.
+Business operations are the everyday activities businesses participate in to improve their value and generate a profit.

+The primary distinction between operational analytics and other forms of analytics is that *operational analytics is analytics on the fly*, which means that data emerging from different segments of an organization is analyzed in real-time to feed back into the organization's immediate decision-making.
+Some people refer to operational analytics as *continuous analytics*, which is another way of highlighting the continuous digital feedback loop that can exist between different components of an organization.

 # Traditional approach
 ETL, which stands for *extract, transformation, and load*, is a *traditional* data integration approach that takes data from several data sources, transforms it, and stores it in a centralized data repository.
 This centralized data repository might be a data warehouse or a data lake, and it would serve as the only reliable source of truth.